hehegege/learngit/readme.txt

-i love you
+i very love you
-you like me
+you me